Bala Lake Railway: Rolling stock

 Most of the locos were built by the Hunslet Engine Company for the Dinorwic and Penrhyn Quarries.
 The numerous Hunslet slate quarry steam locomotives have led the railway to market itself as the home of the Hunslet.

 Until late 2011, ex Southam Cement Works Peckett 'Triassic' was stored on the Bala Lake Railway, was relocated to the Statfold Barn Railway during the overhauls of Winifred and George B due to storage space issues, but returned in Summer 2016.
+Some locomotives can now be seen at other railways; Ashover, for example, is now at the Vale of Rheidol Railway.

 The four main diesel locomotives are: